Zhaxxy/eZwizard2-bot/README.md

 A discord bot that connects to your jb ps4 to allow other people to do save things with it

 # TODO
+- [ ] add more custom cheats for games

 - [ ] properly add my modules to the repo (rdr2_enc_dec and SCurseDecPS4)
 - [ ] make a set up guide
 - [ ] make this a more formal project